john-holland/wave-reader/Wave Reader React Prompt.md

 - XState with local server facade and graphQL adapters as state machine management
 - Use the existing RobotCopy system
 - A classic POJO state machine management system with actions and reducers
+- A classic POJO class structure with evented or observeable Remote Procedure Calls (classic RPC)

 ## Implementation